horizontalsystems/horizontalsystems.github.io/hs-invest.md

 As we release dApps we aim to integrate monetization features into every decentralized product we develop.
 The apps will include various extra paid features on top of the standard functionality.

 Unlocking these features will cost some money (charged in crypto) that would be directly deposited (in real time) to unchangeable investor-controlled smart contract which is designed to store and distribute profits from all released products.

+the code is open-source: necessaru to boost adoption

+While we built these repositories specifically for the Horizontal Systems DApps they are also being released to global blockchain developer community to enable developers worldwide to build branded decentralized wallets, exchanges and other blockchain-powered DApps.

+The current milestones and progress on each milestone can be seen under the [Projects section](https://github.com/orgs/horizontalsystems/projects) on Github.
+Note that while the projects may seem unrelated for the most part they are closely interdependent.